faizanvahevaria/chrisamow.github.io/index.md

 ## greetings!

 This blog to help me keep notes of software dev interest.
 Sometimes it was hard to find on google, sometimes it is so interesting I don't want to lose track or sometimes it's a process or code I know I'll want to refer back to in the future.
+The fractal yin yang I inverted is by [memloch](http://memloch.deviantart.com/art/Yin-Yang-Fractal-94871319)

 ## musings: